 Area to cover in carpet

-The best way to use this carpet cost calculator is to measure the individual areas that you want to carpet. you can use a variety of different units of measure feet, yards, meters, inches, and centimeters.
+The best way to use this carpet cost calculator is to measure the individual areas that you want to carpet.
+You can use a variety of different units of measure feet, yards, meters, inches, and centimeters.
 The carpet area calculator will figure things out in square feet or square yards to help figure out your calculate the total surface area that needs to be covered.
-It will also add up all the areas you enter in so you can calculate your carpet needs for the different rooms in your house.
+It will also add up all the areas you enter so you can calculate your carpet needs for the different rooms in your house.

 Cost of carpet calculator